kukulis/framework/framework_principles.md

 1. Easy to modify code, easy to scale;
 1. Easy to reuse code;
 1. Final application easy to maintain;
-1. Final application is stable reliable;
+1. Final application is stable and reliable;
 1. Final application is efficient in speed, memory consumption, disk consumption;
 1. Final application satisfies client needs.